 Mills Trail, 1.8 km from the start.
 Turning right would shortly lead to

-is rougher than Cedar Mills trail (which is narrower and a bit rougher
+is rougher than Cedar Mills Trail (which, in turn, is narrower and a bit rougher

 save some time and energy.